• Skip to main content

 Step 5 - When fully cooked, remove chicken to a cutting board and shred it with two forks.
 Return it back to the chili.

 • Make Ahead & Storage Instructions - This southwest chicken chili recipe is great for meal prep!
 Make a batch on a weekend and have it for lunch throughout the week!
-Store in an airtight container in the fridge for up to 4 days or cool first and freeze.
+Store in an airtight container in the fridge for up to 4 days or cool first and freeze for up to 4 months.

-• Can I use any cut of chicken? - Yes!
-If you have chicken that is bone in or skin on that is fine!
+• Use Any Cut of Chicken - If you have chicken that is bone-in or skin-on that is fine!
 Throw it in the slow cooker and remove the bones and skin when you pull the chicken out to shred at the end.
 You could also use leftover cooked or rotisserie chicken.
 You would not need to cook the chili as long since the majority of the cooking time is just to cook the raw chicken.
 Half the cooking time would be enough.

 What goes with Southwest Chicken Chili?

 The chili toppings are by far the best part!
-Set toppings out in bowls so everyone can help themselves, like cheese, extra chopped cilantro, red onion, or scallions, lime wedges, sour cream or plain yogurt, avocado or Guacamole, and plenty of tortilla chips or Fritos.
-If you are serving chili for a game day party, ask your friends to bring things like chips and Pico de Gallo or any salsa or guacamole, taco dip, or corn bread muffins to round out your Southwestern Chili menu!
+Set toppings out in bowls so everyone can help themselves, like cheese, extra chopped cilantro, red onion or scallions, lime wedges, sour cream or plain yogurt, avocado or Guacamole, and plenty of tortilla chips or Fritos.
+If you are serving chili for a game day party, ask your friends to bring things like chips and Cherry Tomato Pico de Gallo or Easy 5 Minute Salsa or guacamole, taco dip, or Honey Skillet Cornbread to round out your Southwestern Chili menu!

 Can I make this Southwestern Chicken Chili Vegan?